MazX0p/ThreatHound/README.md

 - Sigma Rule Management: Seamlessly manage and process Sigma rules.
   ## V2 Features:
   - Faster!!.
   - Saving of all the outputs in cvs format with full details.
+  - searching functionality.
   - Log Analysis: Analyze logs using custom mappings and filters.
   - User Interface: Intuitive GUI for easy interaction and visualization.
   - Command Interface: you can use command only.